Preparing for the FAFSA

 The first step is to create your Federal Student Aid ID (FSA ID) - your username and password for most federal financial aid websites.
 It is important that students set up their own FSA ID to prevent potential issues in the future - and because individuals are not authorized to create an FSA ID on behalf of someone else, including a family member.
 You should try to set this up no later than one week prior to when you intend to start your FAFSA to allow sufficient time for processing.

-You will use your FSA ID throughout your time in college and after college to access federal aid information systems, so it's important to remember your FSA ID and password.
+Students and other contributors will use their FSA IDs throughout the student's time in college and after college to access federal aid information systems, so it's important to remember your FSA ID and password.

 If you already have an FSA ID, make sure you are prepped and ready with your log in information.